Average Home Inspection Cost In The U.S.

 Choosing The Right Home Inspector

-Now, if you’re here hoping I’m going to tell you to go for the cheapest, $200 inspector you could find, I’m sorry but you’ve come to the wrong place.
+Well, if you’re here hoping I’m going to tell you to go for the cheapest, $200 inspector you could find, I’m sorry but you’ve come to the wrong place.

 If you’ve read our study on over 50,000 homes that looked at the most common home inspection repairs found in home inspections today, you’ll see that the average home required over $11,000 in repairs.
 So how much could saving money on a home inspection REALLY end up costing you?

 See the table below for the top 10 most common repair costs based on our most recent study.